-Set up a reading center in the classroom with books, magazines, copies of the Stories books, and other reading materials with controlled vocabulary, and encourage students to explore the material.
+Set up a reading center in the classroom with books, magazines, and other reading materials with controlled vocabulary, and encourage students to explore the material.

 Find books that will interest students and check the vocabulary against the Edmark Reading Proram words students have learned.
-Books for kindergarten through second grade and several high-interest, low-vocabulary books will include many of the Level 2 reading words.
+Books for kindergarten through second grade and several high-interest, low-vocabulary books will include many of the Level 1 and Level 2 reading words.